dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 The `CaptureVisionRouter` object, `router`, processes images which are supplied by an image source.
 In our case, we want to find barcodes directly from the live video stream.
 Therefore, we create a `CameraEnhancer` object, `cameraEnhancer`, which is able to capture image frames from the video and pass them to `router`.

-We also creates a `CameraView` object, `view`, and pass it to `cameraEnhancer` to help stream the video on the web page.
+A `CameraView` object, `view`, is also created and passed to `cameraEnhancer` to help stream the video on the web page.

 ```html
 <div id="cameraViewContainer" style="width: 100vw; height: 100vh"></div>